mikerhyner/telenapf-playout/README.md

 # telenapf-playout

-Artifacts and Code for Playout Sytem of Telenapf / Telezentralschweiz
+Artifacts for Playout Sytem of Telenapf / Telezentralschweiz

 Consisting of those main components:
 * VLC